History of Kumrahar

 Relics found at the Archeological Site in Kumrahar

-en palisades have been discovered in excavations at Lohanipur, Bahadurpur, Sandalpur, Bulandibagh, Kumrahar and other locations in Patna
+Remains of wooden palisades have been discovered in excavations at Lohanipur, Bahadurpur, Sandalpur, Bulandibagh, Kumrahar and other locations in Patna.

 Present Status of the Archeological Site in Kumrahar